 The 1970s were a strong decade for the Dodgers.
 Los Angeles made the World Series on three separate occasions that decade, but lost all three.
 Two of those three were against the Yankees, but Los Angeles did get some revenge in 1981.
 In the 1981 World Series, the Dodgers defeated the Yankees to win the team’s fifth title.

-1988 marked the team’s sixth title.
+The year 1988 marked the team’s sixth title.
 In a five-game 1988 World Series, Los Angeles defeated the Athletics.
 After that championship, Los Angeles continued to be a competitive team throughout the course of the 1990s, 2000s, and 2010s.
 However, LA was not successful again until the shortened 2020 season.